Maxis: Early years under Electronic Arts (1997–2006)

-Spore and SimCity reboot (2006-2014)
+Spore and SimCity reboot (2006–2014)

 As The Sims became a steady success, Will Wright began to focus on Spore.
 The three years between its public announcement and its release were protracted enough to attract use of the term "vaporware" by some, and upon its 2008 release, found itself subject to harsh criticism and the target of a consumer protest against Electronic Arts.
 Despite the poor launch publicity, Spore sold 1 million units in its first month.

 Will Wright left Maxis in 2009, with Maxis going on to produce the poorly received spinoff Darkspore in 2011.
 During this time, Maxis.com redirected to the Spore website, then later once more to the website for The Sims.
 At the 2012 Game Developers Conference, EA announced a new SimCity along with a new logo for the Maxis brand.
 Maxis became one of four primary labels at EA, replacing the "EA Play" brand.
 A Mobile focused Maxis studio was opened in Helsinki by EA in 2012.
 Development of The Sims continued, and Maxis branding returned in 2013 with the launch of The Sims 3: University Life, and SimCity.
-While Maxis were focusing on graphical improvements with the SimCity reboot, EA wanted to make the title a multiplayer, always-online title- in part to combat piracy.
+While Maxis were focusing on graphical improvements with the SimCity reboot, EA wanted to make the game multiplayer and always-online, in part to combat piracy.
 The game was subject to "one of the most disastrous launches in history", as the game was released in a highly buggy state, with server failures plaguing players, and the open regions swiftly filling with abandoned cities.
 Maxis would continue to support the game with patches, but it remained buggy even a year after launch.
 The reboot effectively ended the SimCity franchise, and was the last game to be developed by Maxis' core location in Emeryville.